This post may contain affiliate links. Please see my disclosure policy for details.

 How to reach Bhaghsunag Waterfall Mcleodganj

 You can catch a bus from Delhi or Rishikesh to Dharamshala.
-The HRTC run great government run bus services.
-These are more expensive but the buses are great quality.
+The HRTC runs a great government-run bus services.
+These are more expensive but the buses are of great quality.

 Of course, this all depends on where you’re staying!
-The walk is relatively easily and flat along the main road, so you won’t have to trek extensively to reach it.
+The walk is relatively easy and flat along the main road, so you won’t have to trek extensively to reach it.

 A great way to reach Bhagsunag is to take a sharing taxi up the hill to Dharamkot for the views then hike back down to Bhagsunag.

 Of course, if you don’t fancy walking you can take a taxi.
-There is a taxi association in central Mcleodganj that run private or sharing taxis.
+There is a taxi association in central Mcleodganj that runs private or sharing taxis.
 You’ll need to bargain for your life!
 These guys know how to rip people off.
 We paid 20 rupees each for a sharing taxi ride up to Dharamkot.

 If you’re walking you can stop off at the many chai stalls on the way or cafés for some thukpa too to break up the journey!